Dangers Of Artificial Intelligence: Nude Fakes

-There are some good ways to use deep fakes — like creating digital voices for people who can’t speak and updating film footage when actors mess up their lines.
+Dangers of artificial intelligence and abuse of deep fakes are often discussed, however, there are some good ways it can be used — like creating digital voices for people who can’t speak and updating film footage when actors mess up their lines.
 But there are also some incredibly worrying trends that this technology makes possible.
 Deep fakes allow people to make videos that can ruin your reputation, spread lies and misinformation, and even make you the subject of pornographic material.

 Deep fakes are still pretty new, but they’re already good enough to do real damage.
 Parents need to understand how this technology works — and how it can be abused — so they can talk to their kids and help them make responsible decisions about how they use the internet.